Ramen-LadyHKG/fedora-boot-symlink-script/README.md

 `sudo cp "98-create-vmlinuz-symlink.install" "/etc/kernel/install.d/98-create-vmlinuz-symlink.install"`

 **OPTIONAL**: adjust the filename number to adapt your `/etc/kernel/install.d/**` scripts run sequence.
-**OPTIONAL**: For variants (zen, xanmod, surface etc.), you need to edit the script and uncomment the variants section to adapt your kernel version.
+**OPTIONAL**: For variants (zen, xanmod, surface etc.), you need to edit the script and uncomment the variants section and change `KERNEL_VARIANT="surface"` to adapt your kernel version.

 ### rEFInd